Bangalore’s #1 Fertility Centre

 Step 1: Fertility Assessment

-First, you will meet with your doctor to discuss your medical history, as well as your needs and expectations.
-On the third day of your period, you will have blood work to assess hormonal function which reflects your current fertility status (“ovarian reserve”) and a vaginal ultrasound performed to make sure that there are no structural abnormalities and to let us know how many eggs we may be able to retrieve.
+First, you will meet, at vum, the best fertility doctors in Bangalore to discuss your medical history, as well as your needs and expectations.
+On the third day of your period, you will have blood work to assess hormonal function, which reflects your current fertility status (“ovarian reserve”) and a vaginal ultrasound will be performed to make sure that there are no structural abnormalities and check how many eggs would be available to be retrieved.
 The results of these tests will allow your fertility specialist to assess your current fertility potential and to develop your personalized treatment plan.

 Step 2: Ovarian Stimulation